Introduce accessibility into your digital content in three steps

 When optimising your content for accessibility, focus on these three areas:

-• Structure: is something?
+• Structure: What is something?

 Images are great—but only if you can see them.
 To ensure your images and graphics can be used by all people, you need to decide whether to write alternative (alt) text for it, or to mark it as an artifact (so it won’t appear to assistive technologies).